Tushar-Metrani/tushar-metrani/README.md

 # 👋 Hi there, I'm Tushar!

-- I'm a full-stack developer building responsive and user-friendly websites and web applications.

-- I strive to write clean, efficient, and maintainable code.

-- I strongly believe in using my skills and time to support projects that care deeply about the planet, animals, and ethical progress.

----

-## 🌱 A Little More About Me

-- 🥦 Vegan - mindful of sustainability and ethical living.
-- 📚 Lifelong learner - who enjoys learning new technologies and also other aspects of life.
+I'm a full-stack developer who enjoys building responsive, user-friendly web applications and writing clean, efficient, and maintainable code.
+I'm particularly interested in contributing to projects that create a positive impact for people, animals, and the environment.
+Recently, I've been spending time learning more about machine learning and expanding my knowledge in the field.

 ---